-- Attitude Survey: Evaluates the affective domain which addresses the manner in which we deal with things emotionally, such as feelings, values, appreciation, enthusiasms, motivations, and attitudes.
-Attitudes are not observable; therefore a representative behavior must be measured.
-For example, we cannot tell if a worker is well motivated by looking at her or testing her.
-But we can observe some representative behaviors, such as being on time, working well with others, performing tasks in an excellent manner, etc.
+- Attitude Survey: Evaluates the affective domain that addresses the manner in which we deal with things emotionally, such as feelings, values, appreciation, enthusiasms, motivations, and attitudes.
+Attitudes are not observable; therefore, a representative behavior must be measured.
+For example, we cannot tell if a worker is motivated by looking at her or testing her.
+However, we can observe some representative behaviors, such as being on time, working well with others, performing tasks in an excellent manner, etc.

 If a performance test is not possible, then a criterion-referenced written test should be used to measure the learners' achievements against the objectives.
 The test items should determine the learner's acquisition of the KSAs required to perform the task.
 Since a written measuring device samples only a portion of the population of behaviors, the sample must be representative of the behaviors associated with the task.
 Since it must be representative, it must also be comprehensive.

-While testing learners with an elearning platform uses many of the same techniques as classrooms, elearning merits a few words as the tests can differ someone.
+While testing learners with an elearning platform uses many of the same techniques as classrooms, elearning merits a few words as the tests can differ.
 One of these differences in that the tests can offer immediate feedback.
 For example, one of the more popular methods is using what is known as Drag and Drop — clicking on a virtual object and dragging it onto another virtual object.
 While some Drag and Drop tests score the results at the end of the game, others provide immediate feedback by allowing only the correct object to be dropped in its answer.
 This allows the learners to practice their skills and knowledge before moving on to a test instrument that is scored.

 This Instructional System Design Game is an example of drag and drop.
-Clicking on the link will will bring the game up in a small window.
+Clicking on the link will bring the game up in a small window.
 To see how it works and to get the template, click on the “Licensed by URL” on the bottom of the screen.

 There are three critical factors in a well-conceived performance test: